 Eleanor: A Spiritual Biography: The Faith of the 20th Century's Most Influential WomanWestminster John Knox Press #ad - Eleanor: a spiritual biography provides insight into one of America's most famous women, particularly the spiritual influences that made her so active in social justice issues.
 Her personal faith was shaped by reading the new testament in her youth, women's rights, giving her a Jesus-centered spirituality that fueled her commitment to civil rights, and the rights of all â€œlittle peopleâ€� marginalized in American society.

-Eleanor: A Spiritual Biography: The Faith of the 20th Century's Most Influential Woman #ad - She took seriously jesus' words and despite her life of privilege, she made the needs of those on the margins her priority.
+She took seriously jesus' words and despite her life of privilege, she made the needs of those on the margins her priority.
 More than fifty years after her death, Eleanor Roosevelt is remembered as a formidable first lady and tireless social activist.
 Often overlooked, however, is her deep and inclusive spirituality.

 When Did Everybody Else Get So Old?: Indignities, Compromises, and the Unexpected Grace of MidlifeHerald Press #ad - Grant acknowledges the complexities and loss inherent in midlife and tells stories of sustaining disappointment, undergoing a crisis of faith, taking hard blows to the ego, and grieving the deaths not only of illusions but of loved ones.
 Magnetic, good-humored, and full of hope in the sustaining power of the Spirit, this is a must-read for anyone facing the flux and flow of middle age.